codefarm0/spring-cloud-config/README.md

  ## Directly from the spring cloud config server and config client documentation

- * Explained with example in the video - TBD
+ * Explained with example in the video - https://youtu.be/5f8snVymxUs